-The Leadership development degree is built on a business meta major and is part of three different programs at the college and should provide laddering into or attachment to any of these three programs
+The Leadership Development degree is built on a business meta major which includes classes that are part of several programs at the college and should provide transfer into or attachment to any of these other programs.

 - 1. Utilize quality strategies and tactics - 2.
 Apply effective leadership skills - 3.
 Apply Human Resource policies and procedures - Perform supervisory management functions to achieve organizational objectives